- Table of Contents

 8- Review and validate the findings

 Conduct a thorough review of the findings and recommendations with the HAZID study team.
-This review ensures that the identified hazards and mitigation strategies are accurate, relevant, and align with the overall objectives of the study.
+This review ensures that the identified hazards and mitigation strategies are accurate, relevant, and aligned with the overall objectives of the study.
 Validation by the multidisciplinary team enhances the credibility and reliability of the study's outcomes.

 9- Implement and monitor